sighupio/furyctl/README.md

 ### Provisioners

 To deploy all the infrastructure components `furyctl` uses *provisioners*.
 Provisioners are terraform projects directly integrated with the `furyctl` binary.
-Provisioners can be open-source (e.g. cluster EKS provisioner) or enterprise only (e.g. vSphere provisioner).

-To use an **enterprise** provisioner, you need to specify a token in the `furyctl {bootstrap,cluster} {init,apply,destroy} --token YOUR_TOKEN` commands.

-> You can use an environment variable to avoid passing the token via console: `FURYCTL_TOKEN`.

-Contact [sales@sighup.io](mailto:sales@sighup.io) to get more details about this feature.

 #### Bootstrap